William Jones (Arfon MP)

 William Jones (1860 – 9 May 1915) was a British Liberal Party politician.

 Early history

 Jones was born in Penmynydd in 1860, the son of William, a peasant farmer and Jane.
+The Dictionary of Welsh Biography lists his parents as Richard and Alice.
 His father died when he was a child, and the family subsequently moved into Llangefni.
 He was educated first at the British school at Llangefni, later becoming the pupil-teacher there.
-He continued his education at Bangor Normal College and the University College of Wales, Aberystwyth He became a country schoolmaster, before working for the London School Board, and later as a private tutor at Oxford.
+He continued his education at Bangor Normal College and the University College of Wales, Aberystwyth He briefly served as headmaster of the Goginan School north of Cardigan, before working for the London School Board from 1879-88.

+In 1887 he was excommunicated from the Welsh Calvinistic Methodist Church at Holloway for "advocating too advanced opinions as a Sunday school teacher."
+From 1888-94 he worked as a private tutor at Oxford.
+While there, he befriended Sir John Rhys.